bpohoriletz/bpohoriletz.github.io/_posts/2018-04-20-two-levels-deep-service-objects.md

    somewhere) `true`/`false` depending on the result of the transaction

-In addition to hiding information, I storngly dislike how new `UserUpdater#update_user_profile` method looks - it's a private method that consists of only other private methods, and once again - no conditionals inside
+In addition to hiding information, I strongly dislike how new `UserUpdater#update_user_profile` method looks - it's a private method that consists of only other private methods, and once again - no conditionals inside